DocAdam/adamthepugh/site/docs/portfolio/overview.md

 - write clearly
 - organize complexity
-- improve messy content environments
+- improve weak content environments
 - work across documentation and systems
 - use data practically
 - learn what a project needs and figure it out